Miami (OH) vs. Buffalo NCAA Football Odds, Plays and Insights | November 9, 2021

 Buffalo Stats and Trends

-- This year, the Bulls have just one ATS win in four games as an underdog of 6.5 points or more.
+- The Bulls have been underdogs by 7 points or more four times this season and covered the spread once.

-- Buffalo's games this season have eclipsed the over/under three times in eight opportunities (37.5%).
+- Buffalo's games this year have hit the over on three of eight set point totals (37.5%).

-- Buffalo is 2-4 against the spread and 4-3 overall in games when it records more than 23.7 points.
+- Buffalo is 2-4 against the spread and 4-3 overall when the team scores more than 23.7 points.

-- In games that Buffalo churns out over 356.9 yards, the team is 2-4 against the spread and 3-4 overall.
+- Buffalo is 2-4 against the spread and 3-4 overall when the team amasses more than 356.9 yards.

-- This season the Bulls have turned the ball over 10 times, two more than the RedHawks' takeaways (8).
+- The Bulls have turned the ball over 10 times this season, two more turnovers than the RedHawks have forced (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.